-Invasives Plants Initiative
+Invasive Aquatic Plants Initiative

-The presence and proliferation of invasive, non-native plants in the Connecticut River and other water bodies through the region and state has become a bigger and bigger issue in the past decade.
-Such non-native plants in the state have been identified going back decades.
-In many cases, the invasive plants take over and replace the native plants that are so important to the ecology of our waters.
-At present, our issues predominantly involve Hydrilla and Water Chestnut (Trapa natans), although Water Chestnut presence has been held at bay to the south of Middletown and Portland in the Connecticut River due to early detection and intervention of RiverCOG and numerous other partners the Mattabassett (the floating meadows) between Cromwell and Middletown still remains an area of serious concern despite the hard work of the Jonah Center and the River Conservancy and their many diligent and hardworking volunteers.
-Water Chestnut is easily controlled if gotten in its infancy, once established it can be eradicated but it does take years of concentrated diligent effort.
+Since 2011 Water Chestnut’s presence has been held at bay to the south of Middletown and Portland in the Connecticut River due to early detection and intervention of RiverCOG and numerous other partners, including the Connecticut Dept. of Energy and Environmental Protection (Ct DEEP), US Fish and Wildlife, Connecticut Sea Grant, and the Friends of Whalebone Cove.
+The Mattabassett (the floating meadows) between Cromwell and Middletown still remains an area of serious concern despite the hard work of the Jonah Center and the Connecticut River Conservancy and their many diligent and hardworking volunteers.
+Water Chestnut is easily controlled if gotten in its infancy, once established it can be eradicated but it can take years of concentrated diligent effort.

 Hydrilla (Hydrilla verticillata)